gonzalosalmeron/twitter-tailwind/README.md

 # Twitter using Tailwind

-I did the interface of twitter 🐦 using tailwind
+This is my first contact using Tailwind and I made the interface of Twitter 🐦